DevoInc/python-sdk/docs/api.md

 - key: The key of the domain
 - secret: The secret of the domain
-- url(optional): The url of the service.
+- url (optional): The url of the service.
 A static constants are provided with the commons clouds: can take several values, for example:
     - Client.URL_AWS_EU: https://api-eu.logtrust.com
     - Client.URL_AWS_USA: https://api-us.logtrust.com
     - Client.URL_VDC: https://spainapi.logtrust.com
     - Client.URL_QUERY_COMPLEMENT = '/search/query'
-- buffer: Buffer object if you modify the Devo Buffer class
+- buffer (optional): Buffer object if you modify the Devo Buffer class

 ```python